-Stephen McKay may have been a fatal casualty of WW2.
-This is to be confirmed (see update towards the end of this paragraph), but if correct he was killed in Malaya in 1942 as a military policeman on a motorcycle patrol.
+Stephen McKay was a fatal casualty of WW2, confirmed on learning that Frank McKay Jnr. interrupted a journey to Australia to visit brother Alex by stopping in Singapore to visit Stephen’s grave.
+Stephen was killed in Malaya in 1942 as a military policeman on a motorcycle patrol.
 He is noted as having a home address of 36 Old Street, Huntly, which in fact is where his sister Mary and brother-in-law Alex Pirie had lived and was the address of Mary at her death in 1992.
-For that reason this Stephen McKay is assumed to be her brother until it can be disproved.
-Important Update 13th September 2019: A record of Stephen McKay Petrie born to Helen Petrie (Whannell?) in Foamyburn, Marnoch (as was brother Frank) but with father unidentified (although highly likely and therefore assumed for now to be Frank) could make the above information on Stephen McKay null and void unless he enlisted under the name McKay instead of Petrie.
-Research is ongoing.
+There is a record of Stephen McKay Petrie born to Helen Petrie (m.s.
+Whannell) in Foamyburn, Marnoch (as was brother Frank) but with father unidentified (although highly likely and therefore now accepted as Frank).

 There is so far no record of Frederick (Fred) or George (Geordie) McKay, further research has been hindered by the Corona Virus outbreak of 2020.